Unitized Group Ration: Types

 As of 2023, four types of Unitized Group Rations exist.

 Heat & Serve

 The Unitized Group Ration – Heat & Serve (UGR-H&S) is the successor to the T-ration, and consists of precooked, shelf-stable tray pack entrées.
-The UGR-H&S is hermetically sealed can be prepared using a tray ration heater or by immersing it in boiling water, ready to serve in 30 to 45 minutes.
+The UGR-H&S is hermetically sealed and can be prepared using a tray ration heater or by immersing it in boiling water, ready to serve in 30 to 45 minutes.
 The UGR-H&S has an offering of 5 breakfast menus and 10 lunch/dinner menus; each meal provides an average of 1,450 kcal.
 Each UGR-H&S module contains 50 meals, with each pallet holding 400 meals.
 UGR-H&S modules have a minimum shelf life of 18 months at 80 °F (26.6 °C).